Information on Iceland – Nordic languages as second languages

 Curricula Applied for Icelandic as a Second Language

-There are two curricula issued by the Ministry of Education (2008, 2010) for the study of Icelandic as a second language in adult education.
+Two curricula have been issued by the Ministry of Education (2008, 2010) for the study of Icelandic as a second language in adult education.

 Initial Assessment and Placement Procedures

-There are certain requirements that university students need to fulfill independent of the study program they chose.
-Applicants must hold a foreign equivalent to the Icelandic matriculation examination (stúdentspróf) or equivalent qualification.
+There are certain requirements that university students need to fulfill independent of the study programme they choose.
+Applicants must hold a foreign equivalent to the Icelandic matriculation examination (stúdentspróf) or an equivalent qualification.

-University of Iceland and University in Akureyri both educate future teachers and are thus bound by the regulation nr.
-1355/2022 which followed the law on education, competence, and hiring of teachers and school principals in preschools, compulsory schools, and upper secondary schools (Lög um menntun, hæfni og ráðningu kennara og skólastjórnenda við leikskóla, grunnskóla og framhaldsskóla nr.
+Both the University of Iceland and the University in Akureyri educate future teachers and are thus bound by regulation 1355/2022, which followed the Law on Education, Competence, and Hiring of Teachers and School Principals in Preschools, Compulsory Schools, and Upper Secondary Schools (Lög um menntun, hæfni og ráðningu kennara og skólastjórnenda við leikskóla, grunnskóla og framhaldsskóla nr.
 95/2019).
-The regulation states that at graduation from teacher preparation programs, teachers should have competence in Icelandic that corresponds at least with C1 level according to the Common European Framework of Reference for Languages (CEFR).
+The regulation states that upon graduation from teacher preparation programmes, teachers should have competence in Icelandic that corresponds to at least C1 level according to the Common European Framework of Reference for Languages (CEFR).

-Therefore, it is recommended that students who apply for teacher programs have graduated from an Icelandic upper secondary school or assess their Icelandic competence minimally at B2 level according to CEFR.
+It is therefore recommended that students who apply for teacher programmes shall have graduated from an Icelandic upper secondary school or have an assessed level of Icelandic competence at minimum B2 level according to CEFR.
 Neither a formal requirement of B2 level nor testing in Icelandic is yet in place.

 Private Icelandic language schools have different ways of placing their students, online testing, self-assessment, or counselling.